ComputeNepal/js-coding-challenges/README.md

 [Solution Explanation](./solutions/ch_16_Celsius_To_Fahrenheit/readme.md)

-# Challenge 17: Calculate the Sum of N Natural Number.
+## Challenge 17: Calculate the Sum of N Natural Number.

-Write a function that takes a number as input and returns sum from 1 to N. For example, if the input is 10, the function should return 55.
+Write a function that takes a number as input and returns sum from 1 to `n`.
+For example, if the input is 10, the function should return 55.

 Write a function called `getNaturalSum` that takes a number `n` as its parameter and returns sum of natural number.

 [Solution Explanation](./solutions/ch_17_Sum_Of_N_Natural_Number/readme.md)

-# Challenge 18: Convert Decimal to Binary.
+## Challenge 18: Convert Decimal to Binary.

 Write a function that takes a decimal number as input and returns binary string.
 For example, if the input is 12, the function should return 1100.